An online magazine of news and opinions from the Asia New Zealand Foundation

 Opinion: Manila Hui offers multi-faceted view of fast-growing Philippines

-Meetings in the Manila Hui highlighted the nation as having great opportunities but also facing deep challenges, writes Leadership Network member Simon Gray.
+The Foundation's Manila Hui highlighted the Philippines as having great opportunities but also facing deep challenges, writes Leadership Network member Simon Gray.

 The Asia New Zealand Foundation’s Manila Hui brought together 12 diverse and talented Leadership Network members, as well as Kiwis from the ASEAN Young Business Leadership Initiative.
 Combined, this group had a wide expertise and a diverse range of interests concerning the Philippines.